valsou/bellerophon/README.md

 2. Rename `bellerophon.sample.conf` to `bellerophon.conf`
 3. Edit `bellerophon.conf` according to your needs.

+Add all your systems configurations.
+The script will skip configuration of a non existing folder/system.
 4. On Desktop double-clic `bellerophon.py`.
 On CLI type `py bellerophon.py`.